vinhphuphan/vinhphuphan/README.md

 ## 👋 Hello!

 My name is Vinh Phu.
 I am an IT graduate in Australia.
-I am interested in Software Development and Data Science.
-My core stack is **React, Node**, and **MongoDB**.
+I am specialized in Software Development.
+My core stack is **React, Node**, and **MySQL**.
 I am always eager to learn best practices of software development.

 ### 💻 Languages and Tools